nmfs-opensci/EDMW-EarthData-Workshop-2024/index.md

 <img src="images/cloud-overview.png" style="width:250px; float:right;">
 Welcome to the NOAA Fisheries workshop focused on geospatial analysis using ocean 'big data'.
 Today, we are focused on using data from NASA [EarthData](https://www.earthdata.nasa.gov/) but the skills you will learn are transferable to other ways that you might get earth data, e.g. NESDIS, NCEI, ERDDAP servers, Copernicus, etc.

-This session will also introduce to working with JupyterHubs.
+This workshop is focused on those who are brand new to working with earth data in the cloud and with geospatial packages.
+R users will be introduced to the earthdatalogin, terra and sf packages, while Python users will be introduced to the earthaccess and xarray packages.
+This workshop will also introduce to working with JupyterHubs.
 We will use both Jupyter Lab (Python) and RStudio (R) within our JupyterHub.
-Go to [set-up](setup.html) for the basic orientation and how to get on the JupyterHub.

 ## Topics for May 15, 2024